open-cloud/open-cloud.github.io.old/4_notes.md

 16. Remove Deployment tab from Site page.
 Add Site/Controller tab to Deployment page.

+17. Have "Documentation" link at top of all pages point to Guide rather than ../admin/doc.

 ##Incomplete and Undocumented Features

 1. There is only partial support for ServiceClass object.